yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 From there you will have access to two small Phillips-head screws.
 Remove and enjoy.

-= Going from jffs2 to squashfs or from squashfs to jffs2 =
+= Problems going from jffs2 to squashfs or from squashfs to jffs2 =

 ''Important note!
 This section assumes you have taken care of backup - follow this procedure without backing up properly first, and your jffs2 files are gone!''